erdos/stencil/docs/Functions.md

 ### XML

 You can embed custom xml fragments in the document with the `xml()` function.
-The parameter is a _list of XML nodes_ to insert.
+The parameter is a string containing the XML nodes to insert.

-An XML node is either a string literal or an element represented as a map with the following keys:

-- `tag`: a namespace-qualified XML node tag name as a string.
-- `attrs`: map of attributes for the XML node.
-Keys are the namespace-qualified attribut names and values are strings.
-- `content`: A list of XML nodes.

 ### Format